devgeniem/wp-safe-fast-and-clean-collection/README.md

 [Onni Hakala](https://github.com/onnimonni)

 ## License
 Respect the licenses of used libraries.
+This readme and composer are licensed under MIT